neurodebian/neurodebian/sphinx/vm.rst

   now be able to hear sounds played within the virtual machines through your host computer's speakers.

-I have upgraded VirtualBox from 3.x series to 4.x, and my VM lost mounted host directories.

-  NeuroDebian VMs prior 6.0.3 were shipped with guest additions from 3.x series of VirtualBox and some initial versions of VirtualBox in 4.x series have failed to mount host directories properly.
+My VM lost mounted host directories after upgrading from VirtualBox from 3.x to 4.x NeuroDebian VMs prior 6.0.3 were shipped with guest additions from 3.x series of VirtualBox and some initial versions of VirtualBox in 4.x series have failed to mount host directories properly.